karyma101/handbook/_computer_science/README.md

     - Conditional: “if some condition is met, then do X. Otherwise, do Y”.
     - Loop: “do something Z number of times” or “do something repeatedly until some condition is met”.
     - Exception: “do steps A, B, C. If an error occurs, stop, and do steps J, K, L”.

+- **Loops**: A loop is a structure in programming where the instructions are written once, but a computer can execute them multiple times.
+Each execution of those instructions is called an iteration.
+For loops (count-controlled loops) repeat for a specified number of times.
+While loops (condition-controlled loops) repeat until a condition changes.
+For each loops (collection-controlled loops) repeat for each item in a collection.

 - **Functions**: A sequence of instruction that preforms specific task, packaged as a unit.
 Parameters and arguments are both inputs to a function.
 Parameters refer abstractly to a function’s inputs and arguments are the actual values inputted.